I used to struggle a lot with food and feeling good in my body when I traveled…

 • Worrying about my body and weight.

-When I healed my disordered behavior and fully integrated intuitive eating, I had a full 180 transformation with food and travel.
+When I healed my relationship with food and fully integrated intuitive eating, I had a full 180 transformation with food and travel.

-I went from being someone who was constantly concerned to someone who was having fun, not thinking too much about food, and feeling great most of the time.
+I went from being someone who was constantly concerned about food to someone who was having fun, not thinking too much about food, and feeling great most of the time.

 I worked on my mindset, beliefs, and emotions when it came to food and travel, and I created a flexible system so I would feel nourished and supported.